 In addition to the kennel we need help with maintaining the house and making dinner/other meals.
 Winter is busy, and we are out training a lot.
 So it helps if you know how to cook a meal, but don´t worry, we eat almost everything!

 The cabin contains a bunk bed, so it's possible for us to host two helpers at the same time.
-We would recomend you to know each other well, though, since the cabin is quite small.
+We would recommend you to know each other well, though, since the cabin is quite small.

 You will have your own cabin at the farm beside the dogyard.
 The cabin has electricity, with toilet in a outhouse.
-You use our bathroom inside.
+You can also use our bathroom inside.
 The cabin has a small kitchen, where you cook simple meals.
 We also eat some meals together inside, at least dinner, but sometime breakfast or lunch as well.

 There is available WI-FI in the cabin.